AntonioVoetschCortes/AntonioVoetschCortes.github.io/Video-Evidence.md

 Below is a compilation of video excerpts showcasing various educational scenarios during my internships:

 ## 1. English Lesson at Kolegio Alejandro Paula, Curacao
 This video demonstrates my proficiency in guiding MFL learning progressions and organizing effective educational activities, crucial aspects of methodology.
-It highlights my ability to engage students and create a welcoming learning environment, underscoring my strengths as an educator.
+It highlights my ability to engage students and create a welcoming learning environment, underscoring my strengths as an pedagogue.
 Additionally, it illustrates my commitment to promoting plurilingualism, emphasizing that teaching English involves more than language mastery.
 Throughout, I maintain professional conduct.

 <a href="https://youtu.be/yhIkiQ8aWm0" target="_blank">https://youtu.be/yhIkiQ8aWm0</a>